rief21/rief21/README.md

 He’s worked in various industries such as water treatment company, and finance.
 Currently, he specializes in building solutions for CRM or Loyalty Prgram with C#, ASP.NET,Docker, and Azure.
 He has a passion for software architecture, testing, and distributed systems.

-I create tech content related to DotNet, Azure and Angular.
+I create tech content related to DotNet, WebAPi's, Visual Studio Code  and  Azure.
 You can check my blog on [dasBlog](arief21.azurewebsites.net)

 ---
 💻 Main Tech Stack